 When you are ready to make a formal application for permission, with all the drawings, specifications and information, you can send this to us for another free comment on your proposals.
 We will then make our views clear so you can submit your proposals to the appropriate body, whether that's a denominational advisory body or local authority.

 If you are planning to make changes you will need to support your application for permission with statements of significance and need.
 These explain how the changes you are proposing will affect the historic importance and character of the building and why you need to make these particular changes now.

 See our Assessing Significance page for more about statements of significance and need.

-Closed and closing places of worship
+Closed places of worship

 For Church of England churches, the Mission and Pastoral Measure 2011 provides the legal framework for settling the future of closed churches and sets out the significant public consultation which is involved in establishing any new use.
 There are several stages involved in the process, which also involves the Church Commissioners, who hold the ultimate responsibility for the sale or re-use of closed churches.
 Further information is available on the Closure Process from the ChurchCare website.

 Building in the churchyard of a closed church, of the disturbance of a tomb or mausoleum which causes the disturbance of human remains may require further authorisation from the Ministry of Justice.
 If the church is closed but the burial ground remains open for burials permissions will also be needed.
 See our advice on caring for cemeteries and burial grounds.